darnocer/dariannocera/data/authors/default.md

 ## About This Blog

 I think hard about a lot of stuff and sometimes it makes my brain really hot, so I thought maybe I could use an outlet.. here it is!
 I do this for myself and hope to add value for others at the same time.
+Btw you can click these thingies for commentary on my commentary <Subnote text="There ya go!"/>.

 I have interests in topics including personal growth, philosophy, the \~Universe\~, mental health, PKM <Subnote text="PKM (Personal Knowledge Management) is the process of collecting, storing, classifying, and retrieving information."/>, psychedelics, spirituality, technology, and history which will be reflected in my posts.
-If you don't like that stuff, then get outta here for your own sake.
+If you don't like that stuff, then _get the heck outta here_ <Subnote text="For your own sake."/>.

 ## Current & Recent Reading